longevityframework/longevity/longevity/src/jekyll/manual/repo/create-many.md

 layout: page
 ---

-`RepoPool.createMany` provides a convenient way to persist many persistent objects at once.
+`Repo.createMany` provides a convenient way to persist many persistent objects at once.
 For example, suppose you were setting up some sample data to use in your tests: